danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 And herein lies the problem.
 A project may successfully flip libc++ hardening on for their `std::span` types without seeing much of a performance impact, because the majority of bounds checks are elided.
-But then as they convert more pointers to `std::span` to increase their bounds safety coverage, the use of `std::span` may introduce a different kind of performance (and binary size) regression.
+But then as they convert more pointers to `std::span` to increase their coverage of bounds safety, the use of `std::span` may introduce a different kind of performance (and binary size) regression.

 Here's a code example ([in compiler explorer](https://godbolt.org/z/14Kq9GG3r)):